budget-project-ec327/BUdget-exe/README.md

 Navigate to "BUdgetProjectFinal.exe".

-Run "BUdgetProjectFinal.exe" to start application.
+Run "BUdgetProjectFinal.exe" within the folder to start application.

 NOTE: Application currently Runs on windows.